 - Associate Attorney (Trusts and Estates Department); Choate, Hall, and Stewart; Boston, Mass.

 Professor Alyssa DiRusso specializes in trusts and estates, tax, and related areas of law.
 She is an elected member of the American Law Institute and serves on the Members Consultative Group for the Restatement of the Law of Charitable Nonprofit Organizations.
 She is also an elected Academic Fellow of the American College of Trust and Estate Counsel (ACTEC).
-Prof. DiRusso serves on the executive committee of the Trusts and Estates Section of the Association of American Law Schools (AALS), progressing through roles as secretary/editor, treasurer, program chair and chair.
+DiRusso serves as the associate editor of the peer-reviewed ACTEC Law Journal from 2018-2020 and will serve as editor in chief from 2020-2022.
 She has been admitted to practice in Massachusetts (inactive), Alabama, and before the United States Supreme Court.

-Prof. DiRusso teaches Wills, Trusts and Estates, Estate and Gift Tax, Estate and Trust Administration, and Federal Income Tax.
+DiRusso teaches Wills, Trusts and Estates, Estate and Gift Tax, Estate and Trust Administration, and Federal Income Tax.
 She has received multiple awards for her commitment to teaching.
-Prof. DiRusso joined the faculty of Cumberland School of Law and the Birmingham community in 2005, after practicing as a trusts and estates attorney in Boston, Mass., since 1999.
+DiRusso joined the Cumberland School of Law faculty and the Birmingham community in 2005, after practicing as a trusts and estates attorney in Boston, Massachussets, since 1999.

-Prof. DiRusso earned her law degree from the University of Texas School of Law in Austin, Texas.
+DiRusso earned her law degree from the University of Texas School of Law in Austin, Texas.
 She graduated in the top ten percent of her class, Order of the Coif.
-She also holds a Bachelor of Science degree (Psychology, with an additional major in Professional Writing) from Carnegie Mellon University, in Pittsburgh, Pennsylvania.
+She also holds a Bachelor of Science degree (psychology, with an additional major in professional writing) from Carnegie Mellon University, in Pittsburgh, Pennsylvania.
 She graduated in the top five percent of her college class, Phi Beta Kappa.

-Prof. DiRusso is the author of over a dozen law review articles and other publications.
+DiRusso is the author of more than a dozen law review articles and other publications.
 Her research interests include wills, trusts, intestacy, tax, and tax-exempt charitable organizations.
 She is a frequent presenter of her research at national and international conferences.
 Her publications have appeared in journals such as the Utah Law Review, Indiana Law Review and Vanderbilt Law Review.